Which is your goal? Financial Security, Financial Independence or Financial Freedom?

 - It already requires “getting your house in order” by:

-- Getting a decent income
+- Getting a sufficient income (in line with your lifestyle)

 - Controlling your debt